openalto/ietf-hackathon/docs/ietf-113/hackathon_comprehensive_story.md

 Application Layer Traffic Optimization (ALTO) is a protocol that expose network information to ISPs to steer traffic efficiently.
 ALTO uses **Cost Maps** ([sample](https://github.com/openalto/pyalto-client/blob/main/examples/cm.json)) and **Network Maps** ([sample](https://github.com/openalto/pyalto-client/blob/main/examples/nm.json)) abstractions to report requested measures to the clients [[9]](9).
 Sextant is an open source implementation of ALTO that works on [Opendaylight](https://www.opendaylight.org/).

 ### ALTO Client
-Alto client [[28]](#28) is a python library that enables access to the ALTO server and fetches cost maps and network maps.
+ALTO client [[28]](#28) is a python library that enables access to the ALTO server and fetches cost maps and network maps.

 ### Topology
 Sextant can extract information from general topologies, however, in IETF hackathon 113, a simple topology is used to demonstrate ALTO replication sorting effectiveness.